Description

 property of the SliderJoint

-value that determines how much resistance is applied to the sliding motion along the joint's axis.
+class represents the frictional force applied to the slider joint.
+This property determines how much resistance is applied to the sliding motion between the two connected objects.
 A higher friction value will result in more resistance, slowing down the movement, while a lower value will allow for smoother and faster sliding.

 Usage